Fixed-Rate Ending Soon?, Secure your Rate Now

 Which lenders offer mortgages for eco homes?

-There are now a number of high street and specialist lenders in the eco home niche, and green mortgages are expected to become increasingly available in the coming years.
+There are now a number of high street and specialist lenders in the eco-home niche, and green mortgages are expected to become increasingly available in the coming years.

 Both the incentives and criteria vary from lender to lender, but some examples are:

-• NatWest – Reduced rates are available on 2 or 5 year fixed green mortgage products for residential borrowers with LTV (loan to value) of 85%, as well as cashback, with a valid Energy Performance Certificate (EPC) rating of A or B
+• NatWest – Reduced rates are available on 2 or 5-year fixed green mortgage products for residential borrowers with LTV (loan to value) of 85%, as well as cashback, with a valid Energy Performance Certificate (EPC) rating of A or B

-• Virgin – Offer a lower rate and flexible repayment options (overpayment and payment holidays) to those buyers purchasing a new build home with an energy efficiency rating of A or B
+• Virgin – Offer a lower rate and flexible repayment options (overpayment and payment holidays) to those buyers purchasing a new-build home with an energy efficiency rating of A or B

 Important

-High street lenders can be more restrictive with their criteria and are typically less likely to provide mortgages for more unusually constructed eco properties.
-Some of the more specialist lenders will be more accepting of non traditional materials, such as insulated concrete, rammed earth and solar thermal heat pumps, but the rates are likely to be higher than they are with other green mortgage providers.
+Some of the more specialist lenders will be more accepting of nontraditional materials, such as insulated concrete, rammed earth, and solar thermal heat pumps, but the rates are likely to be higher than they are with other green mortgage providers.

 Eligibility factors

-Depending on the type of finance option you need, the eligibility factors will be largely the same as they are when purchasing other properties, such as affordability and creditworthiness, however, some important criteria differences to be aware of are:
+Depending on the type of finance option you need, the eligibility factors, such as affordability and creditworthiness, will be largely the same as they are when purchasing other properties.

-Get matched with an eco home finance specialist
+Get matched with an eco-home finance specialist

 Ask a quick question